-If you haven’t noticed it before, the Toyota GT86, The Subaru BRZ & Scion FR-S look almost exactly the same.
+If you haven’t noticed it before, the Toyota 86, Subaru BRZ & Scion FR-S look almost the same.

 The truth is that these cars are actually the same car from the beginning with a few design changes.
 So which car is the best of these cars to buy?

-Take one look at both of these cars and you will see that except for the front fascia, everything else is visually the same.
-The Toyota 86 has a sportier look with a honeycomb style grille, angular fog lights, and prominent daylight LEDs.
+Take one look at both of these cars, and you will see that everything else is visually the same except for the front fascia.
+The Toyota 86 has a sportier look with a honeycomb-style grille, angular fog lights, and prominent daylight LEDs.
 The Subaru BRZ has a bland front-end with a U-shaped grille and a black lip to hold the registration plate.

 The side indicators are also differently placed in each car; however, the central idea is the same.

 The interior inside both vehicles is filled with all the modern amenities.
 Both Subaru and Toyota have leather and other soft materials in their cars’ interior, replacing plastic in most places.
 In terms of space, the 86 and the BRZ are perfectly aligned; in that, they have ample front-row space while the rear passenger seats are cramped together.

 You would enjoy driving them if you are the driver or sitting in the front seat as the passenger.
 If you intend to seat yourself in the rear, then there is bad news if you are a tall person.

 The BRZ goes one step ahead of the 86 in terms of luxury as it offers luxurious seats with Alcantara inserts.
 The Toyota 86 has fabric on its seats.
 The dashboard in both these vehicles is filled with the latest technologies.
 You will get satellite radio, Bluetooth connectivity for music and calls, a rearview parking camera, and a comprehensive 8-speaker audio system.